Google Backup and Sync: Is It Really Backup?

 For businesses using G-Suite, Spanning provides native cloud-to-cloud backup and restore solutions with powerful capabilities to protect critical data from loss caused by ransomware and malware attacks, human error, malicious behavior and sync errors.

-Spanning is a proven and trusted solution, purpose-built for G Suite, unique in its ability to enable end users as well as administrators to quickly and easily find and restore data.
+Spanning is a proven and trusted solution, purpose-built for Google Workspace, unique in its ability to enable end users as well as administrators to quickly and easily find and restore data.
 Spanning is the most secure cloud-to-cloud backup solution out there and provides the lowest total cost of ownership among competing solutions in its class.

 Want to learn more?
 Click the button below.